Amarinder Singh backs 'charismatic' young leader to replace Rahul Gandhi

 After unfortunate decision of @RahulGandhi to quit, hope to see another dynamic youth leader as @INCIndia president to galvanise party.
 Urge CWC to take note of young India’s need for a young leader, aligned to aspirations of its large youth population & with grassroots connect.— Capt.Amarinder Singh (@capt_amarinder) July 6, 2019

-Taking responsibility for his party's debacle in the Lok Sabha elections, Gandhi Wednesday stepped down as Congress president.
+Taking responsibility for his party's debacle in the Lok Sabha elections, Gandhi on Wednesday stepped down as Congress president.

 CWC to pick new Congress chief on July 10